octabytes/octabytes.github.io/content/website/applications/password-manager/passit.md

   id: passit
   name: Passit
   website: https://passit.io/
-  short_description: Password manager to use on any device with a web browser to secure your digital life.
+  description: Password manager to use on any device with a web browser to secure your digital life.
 ---